Stochastic Motion Planning as Gaussian Variational Inference: Theory and Algorithms: experiments

-{\em a) 2D point robot} We first consider the 2-dimensional point robot motion planning in an obstacle-cluttered environment.
-We conduct 4 experiments with different start and goal states defined as

-The results of both GVI-MP and PGCS-MP are shown in figure \ref{fig:2dPR_MP}.
-Both algorithms find collision-free trajectory distributions in all the $4$ different experiment settings.
-The GVI-MP results are obtained from a two-phase optimization, i.e., low temperature and high temperature as mentioned in section \ref{sec:robust_motion_planning}.
-Under the principle of maximum entropy motion planning objectives, the results spread wide in the feasible region in the environments, as compared with the PGCS-MP results.

-However, we examine the terminal covariances to validate the performance of the PGCS-MP algorithm in solving the constrained covariance steering formulation \eqref{eq:cov_steering_lin_dyn}.
-We remark that if we put smaller soft boundary penalties

-in GVI-MP or GPMP2, the terminal constraints may be violated.
-In PGCS-MP, the terminal covariance is guaranteed by the hard constraint in the formulaiton.
-In all the experiments in Figure \ref{fig:2dPR_PGCSMP}, we set the initial covariance to be 0.01$I$ and the terminal covariances are constrained to be 0.05$I$.
-To verify the satisfaction of the boundary conditions, we record the solved terminal covariances in the four cases, which are
+{\em a) 2D point robot.} We first consider the 2-dimensional point robot motion planning in an obstacle-cluttered environment as shown in Fig. \ref{fig:2dPR_MP}.
+The state consists of the $2$D position and velocity $X_t = [p_x, p_y, v_x, v_y]^T.$ We conduct $4$ experiments with different start and goal states.
+The experiment setups, start and goal states, and the planning results of both GVI-MP and PCS-MP are shown in Fig. \ref{fig:2dPR_MP}.
+Both algorithms find collision-free trajectory distributions in all the $4$ experiment settings.
+The GVI-MP results are obtained from the optimization with temperatures (c.f., Section \ref{sec:robust_MP_high_temperature}).
+Under the maximum entropy motion planning formulation \eqref{eq:GVI_entropy_formulation}, the results spread wide in the feasible region in the environments compared to the PCS-MP results.
+We examine the terminal covariances to validate the PCS-MP algorithm in satisfying the constrained terminal covariance in \eqref{eq:cov_steering_lin_dyn}.
+In all the experiments in Fig. \ref{fig:2dPR_PGCSMP}, we set the initial covariance to be $K_0 = 0.01I$, and the terminal covariances are constrained to be $K_T = 0.05 I$.
+We record the solved terminal covariances, $K_T^*$.
+The norm difference $\lVert K_T^* - K_T \rVert = 6\times 10^{-4}$ in all $4$ experiments.

-in all the 4 experiments.
-For the continuous-time covariance control formulation, there are several numerical integrations including solving the Ricatti equations \eqref{eq:LQschrodinger}, computing the state transition matrix, and the propagation of the nominal trajectories $z_t$ in \eqref{eq:propagate_nominal}.
-We used a second-order numerical integration scheme known as Heun's method \cite{fathoni2015comparison} for all the numerical integrations encountered.

-{\em b) 3D point robot} We conduct experiments for a 3-DOF point robot in a cluttered environment using PGCS-MP.
-The start and goal states are
+{\em b) $3$D point robot.} Using PCS-MP, we conduct experiments for a $3$-DOF point robot in a cluttered environment.
+The state consists of the $3$D position and velocity of the robot $X_t = [p_x, p_y, p_z, v_x, v_y, v_z]^T.$ We did $4$ experiments of different start and goal states.
+Fig. \ref{fig:3d_pR} shows the experiment settings and planning results.
+In all 4 experiment settings, the norms of the terminal covariance error are less than $8\times 10^{-4}$.

-The results are shown in figure \ref{fig:3d_pR}.
-In all 4 experiment settings, the PGCS-MP algorithm is able to find collision-free trajectory distributions.

-\subsection{Arm robots}
+\subsection{Arm Robots}

-We next validate the proposed methods for arm robots.
-We first show the results for a simple 2-link arm motion planning task, then we extend the scale to a 7-DOF WAM robot arm in a more realistic environment.